Implementing the PAC (Polar Alignment Correction) Interface

 When implementing the PAC interface, follow these best practices:

-- Document sign conventions clearly in your driver’s documentation.
+- Document sign conventions in your driver’s log messages and user manual.

 Conclusion